yunseo-kim/yunseo-kim.github.io/_posts/en/2024-11-18-how-to-support-multi-language-on-jekyll-blog-with-polyglot-1.md

 {: file='_config.yml'}

 ### Points to Note When Writing Posts
-When writing multilingual posts, the following points should be noted:
+When writing multilingual posts, keep the following in mind:
-- Proper language code designation: Appropriate ISO language codes should be specified using either the file path (e.g., `/_posts/ko/example-post.md`{: .filepath}) or the 'lang' attribute in the YAML front matter (e.g., `lang: ko`).
+- Proper language code designation: You should specify the appropriate ISO language code using either the file path (e.g., `/_posts/ko/example-post.md`{: .filepath}) or the 'lang' attribute in the YAML front matter (e.g., `lang: ko`).
 Refer to the examples in the [Chrome developer documentation](https://developer.chrome.com/docs/extensions/reference/api/i18n#locales).

-> However, while the [Chrome developer documentation](https://developer.chrome.com/docs/extensions/reference/api/i18n#locales) uses formats like 'pt_BR' for region codes, you should actually use '-' instead of '_', like 'pt-BR', for it to work correctly when adding hreflang alternate tags to the HTML header later.
+> However, while the [Chrome developer documentation](https://developer.chrome.com/docs/extensions/reference/api/i18n#locales) uses the format 'pt_BR' for region codes, you should actually use 'pt-BR' with a hyphen instead of an underscore for it to work properly when adding hreflang alternate tags to the HTML header later.

 - File paths and names should be consistent.